Eric-Ward475/Class-Notes/README.md

 	- Small donations (I legitimately do not want your money, most of any proceeds would go directly to other contributors
 - Content requests can be completed either by contacting me directly or by creating an Issue on GitHub

+**If you are familiar with the Pull Request system on Github, please use that instead of other methods**

 ### Road-map
 - Add hosting with GitHub pages or a Wiki
 - Keep notes up to date and accurate
 - Add notes for classes I am not in (Relies on other people sending notes to upload, or me independently taking the course)

 ### Upcoming additions
-- Biology H Chapter 3
 - English 1H "The Gift of the Magi"
+- English 1H "The Cask of Amontillado"
-- English 1H "American History"
+- English 1H "Old man of the Temple"
 - English 1H Subject complements
-- English 1H Kindred
+- English 1H Non-fiction unit
-- Geometry H Transformations
-- Geometry H Chapter 3
-- Geometry H Start Chapter 4
+- A lot of Geometry..
 ### Change log
 **8/21/25**:
 - Creation of repo